kylejtobin/sda-rules-mdc/README.md

 ```

 The validator has access to all fields through `ValidationInfo`.
 Complex invariants become explicit constraints, impossible to violate regardless of how the model is constructed.

+## Key SDA Techniques

+### The Transformation Test
+Before writing any `if` statement, ask these questions:
+- Can this be type intelligence?
+- Can this be a model method?
+- Can this be enum behavior?
+- Can this be eliminated through better typing?

+This systematic approach transforms procedural code into declarative domain models.

+### System Boundary Principle
+The "Big Three" anti-patterns (isinstance(), hasattr()/getattr(), if/elif chains) are acceptable **ONLY** at true system boundaries:
+- Interfacing with external systems you don't control
+- Processing unknown data structures from APIs
+- Working with framework/library objects
+- **NOT** for your own domain objects

+### Pydantic Power Tools
+Replace manual patterns with Pydantic intelligence:
+- **isinstance() checks** → Discriminated unions with `Field(discriminator='type')`
+- **Manual validation** → `@field_validator` and `@model_validator`
+- **External analyzers** → `@computed_field` domain intelligence
+- **Procedural transforms** → `model_validate()` and `model_dump()`

+### Testing Philosophy: The F1 Car
+SDA has sophisticated simplicity.
+Like an F1 car, complexity exists but it's necessary, elegant, and concentrated.
+Test the domain intelligence where it lives—in computed fields, enum behavior, and model decisions.
+Trust Pydantic for serialization, validation plumbing, and state management.

 ## Getting Started